arquimedescrivelari/foxpages/readme.md

 With Fox Pages Server you can develop, debug, and distribute web content and applications by using Visual FoxPro.

 Fox Pages Server does not allow Visual FoxPro code to run on the Internet.
 This is why it is necessary to know the language and development tools for internet that will be used, for example: HTML, CSS, Javascript, JQuery, Dojo etc.

+Fox Pages Server can be used in combination with the boa-platform.
+This way you can create Web applications without any knowledge of a web development language.
+Fox Pages Server communicates with BOA.

 ## Requirements
 Microsoft Visual FoxPro 9.0